What is Mica?

 Sound thermal insulation makes products more energy efficient, ensuring they can compete effectively in a crowded market, while offering consumers consistency and safety in performance.

 Mica can be part of the finished product and be essential to the production process, as applied in furnace safety systems and the power electronics industry.
-Here, mica is an excellent, adaptable and multi-functional insulation material.
+Here, it is an excellent, adaptable and multi-functional insulation material.

 Mica also has significant direct fire protection applications, providing heat resistant solutions such as lining lift and fire doors, and heat shields in vehicles and aeroplanes.